liodegar/log-file-parser/README.md

 `mvn spring-boot:run -Dspring-boot.run.arguments="--startDate=2017-01-01.13:00:00,--duration=hourly,--threshold=200,--accesslog=/test/resources/access.log"`

-All the three parameter: startDate(yyyy-MM-dd.HH:mm:ss), duration(hourly, daily) and threshold (integer) are required.
+All the four parameter: startDate(yyyy-MM-dd.HH:mm:ss), duration(hourly, daily),  threshold (integer) and accesslog (log file path) are required.
 Failing in giving these values will cause an exception.

 After this command, the parser will execute the following steps: